Wembury

 There are three pubs within the Wembury parish; the Eddystone Inn, Mussell Inn and the Odd Wheel (the Oddy).
-Three shops are also in Wembury; Down Thomas stores, Wembury stores and Wembury Spar.
-The Spar was a Knighton Store before it was taken over in April 2012.
+Three shops are also in Wembury.

 Its electoral ward is called 'Wembury and Brixton'.
 The ward population at the 2011 census was 4,455.

 History

 Wembury was visited by Mesolithic man as evidenced by flint implements found on local sites.
 Some Roman coins have also been found.